Hornets Recall James Bouknight and Kai Jones from Greensboro Swarm | Charlotte Hornets

 Hornets Recall James Bouknight and Kai Jones from Greensboro Swarm

-Bouknight returns to the Hornets where he has made five appearances for Charlotte, totaling two rebounds in eight minutes of play.
-Jones rejoin Charlotte from the Swarm as he has totaled five minutes of action in four games with Hornets.
+Bouknight returns to the Hornets after making one appearance for Greensboro in which he totaled 33 points, six rebounds and three steals.
+Jones rejoins Charlotte from the Swarm where he played in one game, posting 15 points, seven rebounds and four blocks.

-This recall completes the first G League assignment of the 2021-22 season for Bouknight and Jones.
+This recall completes the second G League assignment of the 2021-22 season for Bouknight and Jones.

 NEXT UP: